jasonhemann/20FA-2800/syllabus.md

 services to [contact the DRC](http://www.northeastern.edu/drc/#fp-blog-entry:~:text=Contact%20Information).

 # Technology and Platforms

+As a course and a student body, we are more remote than usual, and preferable.
+We will leverage a number of Northeastern's technology platforms to help bridge the chasm.
+Your first lab assignment will walk you through installing and configuring these.

 We will use a variety of tools and platforms to facilitate teaching and learning at a somewhat remote distance and to compensate for this unconventional semester.
+These include ACL2s, Eclipse, VirtualBox, CodeTogether, WaitWhile, PollEverywhere, and Hypothes.is.
 Please see the technology page for more details.

 # Health and Safety